naviat/ipToolkits/PREREQUISITES.md

  brew update
  ```

-#### 3. To install MongoDB, run the following command in your macOS Terminal application
+#### 3. To install and start MongoDB, run the following command in your macOS Terminal application

  ```shell
  brew install mongodb-community@7.0